alvarezrrj/alirey/README.md

 Send email reminder 20' before booking

-bookings.expired (view)
-- Create the view.

-bookings.confirmation (view)
-- Create the view

 bookings.failure (view)
 - Create the view

-RegisteredUserController
-- Non-admin users: if has pending payments (booking with pref_id and payment pending), display red notification dot on profile dropdown and include a link to checkout

 user.bookings.create
 - Let user know if they have a pending payment and tell them they have to either pay or cancel the booking to create a new one